nimbella/demo-projects/visits/README.md

 ### Deploy this project to the Nimbella Cloud

-If you have the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim) installed, you can deploy this project directly from GitHub, either online or from the local repository  cloned to your  disk.
+If you have the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim) installed, you can deploy this project directly from GitHub.
+Or, you can clone this repository and deploy from the clone.

-- Run the following command in your terminal:
+- To deploy from GitHub

+  `nim project deploy github:nimbella/demo-projects/visits`

+- If you have cloned the repository

    `nim project deploy /path/to/visits`